avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/04-Hashmap.md

 table.put(1, "Be!");
 ```

 In Java, the automatic translation of original-type variables into reference-type ones is called *auto-boxing*, i.e. allocation into a slot.
 The same process also works in the opposite way.
-We can create a method which returns a HashMap containing an Integer.
+We can create a method which returns a `HashMap` containing an `Integer`.
 In the following example, the automatic translation happens inside the method `addTwitch`.

 ```java
 public class TwitchRegister {